-Developed by First Consulting Group and the Institute for Safe Medication Practices, The Leapfrog Group's CPOE Evaluation Tool provides hospitals with an assessment of the adequacy of their CPOE system alerts for common, serious prescribing errors.
-The tool requires hospitals to download a series of simulated patients and medication orders and to input those patient/medication combinations into the hospital's CPOE system.
-Hospitals submit a report to Leapfrog on the alerts received at point of order-entry.
-The reported alerts are compared against the expected alerts identified by a national research and development panel.
+The tool requires hospitals to download a series of test patients and medication orders and to input those test patient/medication combinations into the hospital's CPOE system.
+Hospitals then report to Leapfrog on the alerts their prescribers received at point of order-entry.
 A hospital's score on the tool is the percentage of correct alerts they received in specific categories.
-Hospitals are required to test their CPOE system utilizing the tool and score well on the test in order to fully meet Leapfrog's standard.